oahr/oahr/src/faq.md

 > * Firmwares (e.g. EPROM, EEPROM, Flash ROM)
 > * Amiga drivers (if necessary)
 >
-> In other words: If your hardware cannot be built without having to buy components or software exclusively from you, you are not eligible for this repository.
+> In other words: If a functional copy of your hardware cannot be made without having to buy components or software exclusively from you, you are not eligible for this repository.

 **Can I still earn money with my project?**

 > Of course!
-You can sell the complete hardware, construction kits, and PCBs.
-You can also ask for donations.
+You can sell the complete hardware, construction kits, PCBs, preprogrammed chips etc. You can also ask for donations.
 >
-> The only strict requirement is that anyone who is willing and able to build and run the hardware, can do so for free.
+> The only strict requirement is that anyone who is willing and able to build and run the hardware, will find all necessary resources in your project for free.

 **I want to sell one part of the hardware or software.
 Can I still have a Product ID?**